UserAAR/FinancAAR-Mobile/README.md

 ---

-# FinancAAR – Personal Finance Manager (React Native / Expo)
+# FinancAAR – Personal Finance Manager

 FinancAAR is a cross-platform (Android & iOS) personal-finance manager that helps you **track income & expenses, manage debts, analyse spending trends and generate beautifully formatted financial reports** – all offline and completely private.
 This repository hosts the *production-ready source code* for the mobile client.